jacquessham/StockAnalytics/SP500Prediction/Readme.md

 Once the predicted stock price is saved in the database, we can calculate the index with the predicted stock price.
 The next step is Index Calculation phase that the S&P 500 predictive model takes all predicted stock price and calculate the index based on the S&P 500 formula and save the predicted index in the local relational database.
 In the final phase, we evaluate the accuracy with testing data.
 You may find more detail of Index Calculation, and Evaluation phases in the [Stock Price Aggregation Model folder](Prediction_AggStockPrice).
 <br><br>
 The accuracy of this approach is 23% R-square.
+<br><br>
+After the model training phase, the prototype model is built to predict the index 6 months after May 2020.
+The prototype model has some adjustment to the model in the model training phase.
+You may find more detail of the prototype model in the [Prototype Model folder](Prototype_Prediction).
+You may also find the the prediction visualization and the dashboard code in the [Dashboard folder (Coming Soon)](/).
 <br><br><br><br>
 In this approach, I have written 2 Medium Post on Stock Price Prediction and the reflection of this approach.
 You may find the supporting detail of those post in the [Stock Price Prediction Post folder](../Post_StockPricePrediction) and the [Stock Price Aggregation Model Post folder](../Post_Prediction_AggStockPrice).